 This was revealed by Singapore’s health minister Gan Kim Yong earlier this week at the opening of the National Health IT Summit, a gathering of top medical and IT practitioners in the city-state.

-The progress of the masterplan is laudable, given that it normally takes a more than a few years to rally an entire industry together on a single mission to harness IT to improve patient care and medical outcomes.
+The progress of the masterplan is laudable, given that it normally takes more than a few years to rally an entire industry together on a single mission to harness IT to improve patient care and medical outcomes.

 It also helps that Singapore’s healthcare sector is dominated by public healthcare clusters operated by a handful of government-linked service providers, making it easier to tackle challenges such ensuring the portability of healthcare records across otherwise disparate IT systems.